Frequently Asked Questions

 What about eating or drinking before class?

-It is a good idea to come to class hydrated and drink plenty of water after yoga class.
+It is a good idea to come to class hydrated and then wait to drink water after your yoga class.
 In most yoga traditions drinking water during class is not recommended.
 Try not to eat a full meal at least a couple hours before class.

 What if I have pain or a previous injury?

 It is always appropriate to talk to the instructor about any existing physical conditions and concerns you have about them.
 The wonderful thing about yoga is that there are multiple options to modify any pose as needed.
 Yoga benefits many people with chronic pain by helping the body regain balance between strength and flexibility, movement and awareness.
 If you are under a doctor’s care for an acute situation, please be sure to discuss taking yoga classes with him or her.

 Is a yoga class strenuous?
 What if I am out of shape?